Cleaning & Organizing

 How to get your money’s worth

 What training?
 In this economy, a lot of people are turning to housecleaning to pay the bills.
-I clean my own house so I think I know how to clean.
-Here are some handy cleaning tricks you’ll wish you knew sooner.
+I clean my own house so not only do I know how to clean, but I also know these 13 simple housecleaning tricks you’ll wish you knew sooner.

 Hmm, maybe not.
 Insurance companies expect us to be trained professionals, so if we use the wrong product on your expensive furnishings, the insurance company might deny the claim.